spookylukey/django-views-the-right-way/source/ideas.rst

 ---
+Customising the start - continuation

+- Example product list view,
+  second is like the first but a "special offers" page, with extra info at the top.

+- Discussion: re-usable functionality

+  Classes vs functions for re-usability?
+  Parameters?

+---

 Customising in the middle - Callbacks

+- Example - for the special offer page, after filter paging the list, we do some extra logging of which products were displayed to the user.

  - Discussion - Callbacks vs template method

 ---
 Advanced callbacks - closures

+- Example: our extra logging needs access to a parameter from the outer view function

 Discussion - closures vs instances